 You don’t have to age or die prematurely.
-You don’t have to develop chronic disease early.
-You can extend your healthy lifespan in ways that allow you to continue to contribute and function in the way that you want to—and you don’t have to eat sticks and grass to do it!
+And, you don’t have to develop chronic disease early.
+Most importantly, you can extend your healthy lifespan in ways that allow you to continue to contribute and function in the way that you want to.
+And, by the way, you don’t have to eat sticks and grass to do it!

 Reactive oxygen species

 These particles are generated by sun exposure and other environmental factors.
-Those reactive oxygen species (ROS) in turn activate signaling pathways that degrade the elastic fibers and other components that create a youthful skin appearance and texture.
+These reactive oxygen species (ROS) in turn activate signaling pathways that degrade the elastic fibers and other components that create a youthful skin appearance and texture.

 These same signaling pathways account for the relationship between accelerated skin aging and benign or malignant growths on the skin.
 Cigarette smoke contains 1015 oxidative particles per puff.
 Adding more oxidative particles from cigarette smoke accelerates skin aging and increases the likelihood of skin cancer.

-The same genes that cause accelerated skin aging, skin cancer, and chronic skin diseases like psoriasis, are also required for normal skin development.
+The same genes that are related to accelerated skin aging, skin cancer, and chronic skin diseases like psoriasis, are also required for normal skin development.
 Those same genes are activated at just the right time, in just the right place, for just the right duration in the fetus to develop normal skin.

 The good news is this.
 The mechanisms that cause these changes are becoming clear and you can reduce your risk of chronic disease and slow aging with a few simple measures that are easy to understand.

 You can see these changes in the skin but that is not the main story.
 The changes are not limited to the skin, the acceleration of aging occurs in every cell in the body.

 These foods are literally addictive.
 As with any addictive substance, it is very difficult to cut down on consumption.
-The processed carbs turn to sugar very quickly.
+The problem is compounded because processed carbs turn to sugar very quickly.